STLAN-lab/stlan-lab.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-If you'd like to work with us, get in touch:
+We're located next to the ENS de Lyon "Monod" campus.
+If you'd like to collaborate with us, get in touch:

 {%
   include button.html